Kids1343/Music-Festival/README.md

 ### `npm run tw:build`

 then run the app by opeing index.html file with an intended browser.
-Builds the app for production to the `dist` folder with ouput.css file.\
+Builds the ouput.css file in the `dist` folder with .\

 The page will reload when you make changes while in build state.\
 You may also see any lint errors in the console.